![]() |

 |

 Kinematic Oil Viscosity Effects On Suspension DampingSuspension oil viscosities are reported in terms of kinematic viscosity (cSt@40c and cSt@100c).
 Kinematic viscosity is defined as the actual oil viscosity (aka the dynamic viscosity) divided by the oil density.
 That definition has important suspension tuning implications that are often not clearly understood.
-Damping performance of a shock absorber depends on both oil viscosity and density:

 High density oils produce more damping force but drive the cSt value of kinematic viscosity down!